 Overview of European Causeway and European Highlander

 As EUROPEAN HIGHLANDER and EUROPEAN CAUSEWAY were designed specifically to operate the Larne to Cairnryan link, their facilities reflect the short 105 minute crossing time they were designed for.
-At the time of writing, the advertised crossing time is now 120 minutes.
+At the time of writing, the advertised crossing time is now slightly longer at 120 minutes.
 EUROPEAN CAUSEWAY replaced PRIDE OF RATHLIN as the conventional passenger ship during August 2000.
 She was joined by EUROPEAN HIGHLANDER in July 2002, which replaced the veteran freighters EUROPEAN ENDEAVOUR and EUROPEAN PATHFINDER.

 The “other” part-sister

 The second (and largest) of the series of three vessels operated for Stena Line between Dublin and Holyhead until the start of 2015 as the STENA NORDICA, having previously operated the unsuccessful Dublin – Mostyn route for P&O until 2004 as EUROPEAN AMBASSADOR as well as Dublin-Liverpool and Rosslare to Cherbourg before a spell with Stena Line in Scandinavia.
 At the end of March 2015 having been replaced at Dublin by STENA SUPERFAST X, STENA NORDICA began a charter for DFDS on the English Channel, and so again became the only vessel of the series not to operate on Irish Sea services.
 She is currently back with Stena operating in the Baltic Sea following a spell as the refit relief vessel for Stena Line’s Irish Sea services in early 2017.